IVSoftware/display-multiple-values-in-dgv-column/readme.md

 ***
 **DataSource for ComboBox**

-First, there will be a `BindingList<string>` that will serve as the data source of a `DataGridViewComboBoxColumn`.
-We'll start with _all_ possible values but this **will** change.
+First, the data source of `DataGridViewComboBoxColumn` will be a `BindingList<string>` that initially contains _all_ possible values but this **will** change.
 When when a new cell is selected its contents will be modified based on the individual `CreditUser` that has been selected.

     // Initialize with all allowed types.
 This list will be modified
     // whenever the cell selection is changed in the DGV.